UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/12-history.md

 > What is the output of the last command in
 >
 > ~~~
-> $ cd planets
+> $ cd loops
-> $ echo "Venus is beautiful and full of love" > venus.txt
+> $ echo "you can loop through lists and sequences" > notes-for-loop.txt
-> $ git add venus.txt
+> $ git add notes-for-loop.txt
-> $ echo "Venus is too hot to be suitable as a base" >> venus.txt
+> $ echo "You can also nest loops inside another." >> notes-for-loop.txt
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "More notes on loops"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD notes-for-loop.txt
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat notes-for-loop.txt #this will print the contents
 > ~~~
 > {: .language-bash}
 >
 > 1. ~~~
->    Venus is too hot to be suitable as a base
+>    For loops start with `for` and ends with `done`.
 >    ~~~
 >    {: .output}
 > 2. ~~~
->    Venus is beautiful and full of love
+>    you can loop through lists and sequences
 >    ~~~
 >    {: .output}
 > 3. ~~~
->    Venus is beautiful and full of love
+>    For loops start with `for` and ends with `done`.
->    Venus is too hot to be suitable as a base
+>    You can loop through lists and sequences.
 >    ~~~
 >    {: .output}
 > 4. ~~~
->    Error because you have changed venus.txt without committing the changes
+>    Error because you have changed notes-for-loop.txt without committing the changes
 >    ~~~
 >    {: .output}
 >